• Target level of study

 Mandatory

--Internship in a hearing-aid laboratory: 4 weeks, equivalent to 140 hours
+-Internship in a hearing aid laboratory: 4 weeks, equivalent to 140 hours

 Second year:

--Internship in a hearing-aid laboratory: 16 weeks, equivalent to 560 hours.
+-Internship in a hearing aid laboratory: 16 weeks, equivalent to 560 hours.

--2 months devoted to writing a thesis.
+-2 months devoted to writing the thesis

 Read more